Jobs

 Location

-This role is based in Richmond, Virginia.
-Voices has a hybrid work schedule, with an in-office day on Wednesdays required.
-Additional in-person days in Richmond are required during the General Assembly session and throughout the year as needed.
+This role will be based in Richmond, VA.
+Voices has a hybrid work schedule with an in-office day on Wednesdays in Richmond required.
+Additional in-person days in Richmond are required during the General Assembly session and other points throughout the year.

 Salary